 Grand Way Karambit Knife

 In terms of appearance, this is one of the nicer looking karambits on this list.
 The full tang 440 stainless steel blade is made solid and finished with a satin finish so you don’t have to experience any glare when using this out in the sun.

 The G-10 handle is textured and designed to remain solidly in your hand.
 A tactical nylon sheath makes for easy carry.
 This karambit is small enough that you could conceal it well under a shirt if needed.
-Grand Way backs this knife up with a 10-year warranty which is pretty good for a knife that costs under $30.
+Grand Way backs this knife up with a 10-year warranty which is pretty good for a knife.

 This karambit is one that is most popular with law enforcement.
 Ka-Bar is a company I have been familiar with for many years and they definitely make affordable quality blades.
 If you have been looking for a karambit that doesn’t have the finger holes, this is the one.